colindembovsky/deployment-lifecycle-actions/README.md

 ### 3. Deactivate Deployment Workflow

-No customization needed here - this simply marks the deployment in the PR as inactive, which triggers the `Destroy environment` workflow.
+No customization needed here, so just copy it as-is.
+This simply marks the deployment in the PR as inactive, which triggers the `Destroy environment` workflow.

 ```yml
 name: Deactivate Deployment